-Grass Pollen - Low
+Grass Pollen Count - Low

-Weed Pollen - Low
+Weed Pollen Count - Low

-Forecasts are available on a regional basis to cover the whole of the UK including Northern Ireland and the Republic of Ireland.
+Pollen forecasts are available on a regional basis to cover the whole of the UK including Northern Ireland and the Republic of Ireland.
 They can also be provided in detail for individual regions.